Breaking $1/\epsilon$ Barrier in Quantum Zero-Sum Games: Generalizing Metric Subregularity for Spectraplexes: Omitted Proofs for Convergence Analysis

-In \cite{wei2021linear}, Wei et al. proves the following convergence rate for $\ogda$. \begin{theorem}[Theorem 8 in Wei et al. \cite{wei2021linear}] For smoothness parameter $L$ (of $F$) and step size $\eta \leq \frac{1}{8L}$, if SP-MS holds with $\beta=0$ , then $\ogda$ guarantees linear last-iterate convergence:
+In \cite{wei2021linear}, Wei et al. proves the following convergence rate for $\ogda$. \begin{theorem}[Theorem 8 in \citet{wei2021linear}] For smoothness parameter $L$ (of $F$) and step size $\eta \leq \frac{1}{8L}$, if SP-MS holds with $\b=0$ , then $\ogda$ guarantees linear last-iterate convergence:

 Here $C_5 := \min\{\,16\eta^2 C^2/81,\; 1/2\,\}$, where $C$ is the constant from the SP-MS condition. \end{theorem} The proof of this convergence rate in \cite{wei2021linear} is for feasible sets $\aspace, \bspace \subset \mathbb{R}^d$.
 However, the same proof also works for feasible sets inside any Hilbert space that supports the SP-MS condition over the feasible sets.
-We already have SP-MS for spectraplexes $\aspace$ and $\bspace$ in Theorem \ref{thm:sp-ms-for-spectraplex}.
-Therefore, we are ready to prove Theorem \ref{thm:ogda-convergence-rate}, which is the number of iterations for $\ogda$ to compute a $\epsilon$-equilibrium for quantum zero sum games. \begin{proof}[Proof of Theorem \ref{thm:ogda-convergence-rate}] First, by Lemma 9 in \cite{Vasconcelos2025quadraticspeedupin}, we have $L = \bigoh_d(1)$ for $\gradpayoff$ in quantum zero sum games, which makes the step size $\eta = \bigoh_d(1)$.
-Since we know that SP-MS (for spectraplexes) holds for quantum zero sum games with $\spmsparam=0$ from Theorem \ref{thm:sp-ms-for-spectraplex}, for payoff $\payoff$ of quantum zero sum games, the $\ogda$ has the following convergence by Theorem \ref{thm:wei2021-theorem8}:
+We already have SP-MS for spectraplexes $\aspace$ and $\bspace$ in Theorem \ref{thm:sp-ms-for-spectraplex-appendix}.
+Therefore, we are ready to prove the following theorem, which is the number of iterations for $\ogda$ to compute a $\varepsilon$-equilibrium for quantum zero sum games. \begin{theorem} (Convergence for \ogda) Let $\eta$ be the step size with $\eta= \bigoh_d(1)$.
+Then \ogda computes an $\varepsilon$-equilibrium in at most $\bigoh_d(\log(1/\varepsilon))$ first-order iterations. \end{theorem} \begin{proof} First, by Lemma 9 in \cite{Vasconcelos2025quadraticspeedupin}, we have $L = \bigoh_d(1)$ for $\gradpayoff$ in quantum zero sum games, which makes the step size $\eta = \bigoh_d(1)$.
+Since we know that SP-MS (for spectraplexes) holds for quantum zero sum games with $\spmsparam=0$ from Theorem \ref{thm:sp-ms-for-spectraplex-appendix}, for payoff $\payoff$ of quantum zero sum games, the $\ogda$ has the following convergence by Theorem \ref{thm:wei2021-theorem8}:

-In terms of the number of iterations, we can conclude that the $\ogda$ computes $\epsilon$-equilibrium for quantum zero sum games in at most $\bigoh_d(\log(1/\epsilon))$ iterations. \end{proof}
+In terms of the number of iterations, we can conclude that the $\ogda$ computes $\varepsilon$-equilibrium for quantum zero sum games in at most $\bigoh_d(\log(1/\varepsilon))$ iterations. \end{proof}